Return to Ways to Help

 CAD drawings of basic cage plans are available below.
 (Note that each drawing will open up in a new window, allowing you to easily print off the drawing.)

-If you would like to build a cage or cages for us, please contact us first so we can discuss the specific needs and can go over any questions you might have about the specs and requirements.
+If you would like to build a cage/cages for Kindred Spirits, please contact us first to discuss the sizes we currently need, and can go over any questions you might have.

 Cage plan drawings: